Citroën BX 4TC: Rally version

 The 4TC, therefore, did not enjoy much success during its short rallying career.
 In addition to the faults mentioned above, the unexpected stoppage of Group B in the year following its first entry did not give Citroën time to improve it much.
 The car had however aroused high expectations when its launch was announced, due to Citroën's past successes in rallying with the DS.
-The brand will keep a burning memory for several years.